 Employers in Kansas are subject to other provisions that are under the responsibilities of the Kansas Department of Labor.

 Kansas New Hire Directory Reporting

-Maintenance of a new hire database is required by the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (Public Law 104-93).
+Employers are required to report new hires pursuant to K.S.A.
+75-5743.
+Maintenance of the new hire database is required by the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (Public Law 104-193).
 The child support enforcement components require states to maintain a new

 Within 20 days

 of each new hire, rehire or employee returning to work, the employer must report: